the-expanse/SideQuestWiki/SideQuest-Setup-&-How-To-install.md

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608756299177656320/extract_drivers.png)

-Go into the new un-extracted folder,
+After you exact it via the picture above or with Windows built in extract button go into the new un-extracted folder,

 ![](https://cdn.discordapp.com/attachments/608376262347587595/608755536984277002/Screenshot_1106.png)